Zygo/bees/docs/btrfs-kernel.md

 A "-" for "first bad kernel" indicates the bug has been present since the relevant feature first appeared in btrfs.

-A "-" for "last bad kernel" indicates the bug has not yet been fixed as of 5.18.18.
+A "-" for "last bad kernel" indicates the bug has not yet been fixed in current kernels (see top of this page for which kernel version that is).

-In cases where issues are fixed by commits spread out over multiple kernel versions, "fixed kernel version" refers to the version that contains all components of the fix.
+In cases where issues are fixed by commits spread out over multiple kernel versions, "fixed kernel version" refers to the version that contains the last committed component of the fix.

 Workarounds for known kernel bugs
 ---------------------------------

-* **Hangs with high worker thread counts**:  On kernels newer than 5.4, multiple threads running `LOGICAL_INO` and dedupe ioctls at the same time can lead to a kernel hang.
-The workaround is to reduce the thread count to 1 with `-c1`.
+* **Hangs with concurrent `LOGICAL_INO` and dedupe**:  on all kernel versions so far, multiple threads running `LOGICAL_INO` and dedupe ioctls at the same time on the same inodes or extents can lead to a kernel hang.
+The kernel enters an infinite loop in `add_all_parents`, where `count` is 0, `ref->count` is 1, and `btrfs_next_item` or `btrfs_next_old_item` never find a matching ref).

+  bees has two workarounds for this bug: 1. schedule work so that multiple threads do not simultaneously access the same inode or the same extent, and 2. use a brute-force global lock within bees that prevents any thread from running `LOGICAL_INO` while any other thread is running dedupe.

+  Workaround #1 isn't really a workaround, since we want to do the same thing for unrelated performance reasons.
+If multiple threads try to perform dedupe operations on the same extent or inode, btrfs will make all the threads wait for the same locks anyway, so it's better to have bees find some other inode or extent to work on while waiting for btrfs to finish.

+  Workaround #2 doesn't seem to be needed after implementing workaround
+  #1, but it's better to be slightly slower than to hang one CPU core
+  and the filesystem until the kernel is rebooted.

+  It is still theoretically possible to trigger the kernel bug when running bees at the same time as other dedupers, or other programs that use `LOGICAL_INO` like `btdu`; however, it's extremely difficult to reproduce the bug without closely cooperating threads.

 * **Slow backrefs** (aka toxic extents):  Under certain conditions, if the number of references to a single shared extent grows too